 Ian Lynam is the Principal of Ian Lynam Design, a Tokyo design studio operating at the intersection of graphic design, design education, and design research.
 Originally hailing from New York, Lynam has a BS in Graphic Design from Portland State University and an MFA in Graphic Design from CalArts.

-Ian Lynam is co-chair and faculty at Vermont College of Fine Arts in the MFA Graphic Design program.
-He is faculty in Tokyo at Meme Design School.
-Ian is also adjunct faculty at Temple University Japan.
-There, he teaches in the Undergraduate program, actively engaged in developing curricula concerning typography, graphic design, image-making, identity design, UI/UX and motion graphics.
+Ian Lynam is faculty at Vermont College of Fine Arts in the MFA Graphic Design program and faculty in Tokyo at Temple University Japan.
+There, he teaches in the Undergraduate program, actively engaged in developing curricula concerning typography, graphic design, image-making, identity design, UI/UX, and motion graphics.

 Currently, Ian writes for IDEA Magazine (Japan) and Slanted Magazine (Germany).
 He is a co-founder of Néojaponisme, a critical cultural online journal.
 He has published a number of books about design including Total Armageddon and his latest The Failed Painter (or Unchained by Material Anxiety).

 BS - Graphic Design | Portland State University